annabelrothschild/annabelrothschild.github.io/index.md

 layout: home
 ---

-Looks like you've found me!
+Hi!

-Hopefully one of the pages will have the information you're looking for, otherwise please email me.
-Route regular stuff to [arothsch@wellesley.edu](arothsch@wellesley.edu) and anything of a confidental or sensitive nature to [annabelrothschild@tuta.io](annabelrothschild@tuta.io).
+Hopefully one of the pages listed in the menu will have the information you're looking for, otherwise please email me: arothsch [at] wellesley.edu.